Fixed Line Fishing is the earliest form of fishing with rod and line. It is fishing with the line tied to the rod tip. No reel is used.

 Early on, many people mocked tenkara, saying it wasn't new and was no more than cane pole fishing.
 To be sure, cane pole fishing is also a form of fixed line fishing.
 After all, the line is tied to the rod tip, but in almost all cases, people who fish with cane poles also fish with bobbers and bait - which definitely does not fall into the category of tenkara.
 For that matter, even the cane pole fishing with flies for brookies in the Smokies, which had been done for generations, is sufficiently different than tenkara as it is practiced in Japan that no one should call it tenkara.

 Galhardo tried to keep tenkara in the US true to tenkara in Japan, but that effort ultimately failed.
-The idea that it was only for trout and only for mountain streams lasted a few weeks - until someone posted photos of truly braggin' size bluegills he'd caught with his new tenkara rod.
-The genie was out of the bottle.
+The idea that it was only for trout and only for mountain streams lasted only a few weeks.
+Then someone posted photos of truly braggin' size bluegills he'd caught with his new tenkara rod and the genie was out of the bottle.

 The geography of the US is too different from Japan.
 The fishing opportunities are too different.
 The culture is too different.
 People here quickly realized that fishing with a tenkara rod was a lot of fun, whether for trout in a mountain stream or bluegills in a farm pond.
 Fishing with a tenkara rod became known as tenkara, no matter where it was done and no matter what fish were caught.